gfvalvo/NewEncoder/README.md

   **Returns:**    Nothing

    The callback function will be invoke anytime the encoder is rotated.
-Its argument will be a reference to the encoder.
+Its argument will be a reference to the encoder object itself.
+So, multiple encoders can be serviced by the same callback.
 Note: The callback function is called from an ISR.
 So, it must use ISR-safe coding techniques.

 ## Credits:
 The **direct_pin_read.h** and **interrupt_pins.h** header files were "borrowed" directly from the [PRJC Encoder Library](https://www.pjrc.com/teensy/td_libs_Encoder.html) Copyright (c)  PJRC.COM, LLC - Paul Stoffregen.
 All typical license verbiage applies.